© Unofficial Royalty 2024

 December 8, 1956 – Death of Princess Marie Louise of Schleswig-Holstein, daughter of Princess Helena of the United Kingdom and granddaughter of Queen Victoria, at 10 Fitzmaurice Place, Berkeley Square, London, England; buried at the Royal Burial Ground, Frogmore in Windsor, England

 In 1890, Marie Louise married Prince Aribert of Anhalt.
 However, the marriage was unsuccessful.
 In 1900, the marriage was dissolved by Marie Louise’s father-in-law, at her husband’s insistence.
 It has been speculated that the marriage was never consummated and that Aribert was homosexual, and had been caught in a delicate situation by either his wife or his father.
 In her memoirs, Marie Louise states that even though her marriage was annulled, she maintained the vows she had made at her wedding, and would never remarry.
 After World War II, Marie Louise and her unmarried sister Helena Victoria moved to 10 Fitzmaurice Place in Berkeley Square, London, England.
-She continued to participate in most family functions and remained very close to King George VI and his family.
-Following her sister’s death in 1952, one of her last major appearances was the Coronation of Queen Elizabeth II in 1953.
-At the suggestion of Queen Elizabeth II, she began to write her memoir, My Memories of Six Reigns, which was published in 1956.
+She continued participating in most family functions and remained very close to King George VI and his family.
+Following her sister’s death in 1952, one of her last major appearances was the coronation of Queen Elizabeth II in 1953.
+At the suggestion of Queen Elizabeth II, she began to write her memoir, My Memories of Six Reigns, published in 1956.
 Soon after the book was published, Princess Marie Louise died at the age of 84.

 Unofficial Royalty: Princess Marie Louise of Schleswig-Holstein